One Course of Antibiotics Can Reshape Your Gut Microbiome for Years

 What You Can Do

 • Limit unnecessary antibiotic use.
-Viral infections don't respond to them.
+Not every sore throat needs a prescription.
+Viral infections don't respond to antibiotics anyway.

 • Ask about alternatives.
-Sometimes other treatments work without the collateral damage.
+Sometimes other treatments work just as well without the collateral damage.

 • Be skeptical of quick fixes.
-Probiotics might help, but they're not guaranteed restoration.
+Probiotics might help, but they're not a guaranteed restoration strategy.

 The Bottom Line